juice500ml/juice500ml.github.io/_posts/2019-03-25-Bandit-Algorithms-for-Website-Optimization.markdown

 	- UCB1 is much noisier than $\epsilon$-Greedy or Softmax.
 	- $\epsilon$-Greedy doesn’t converge as quickly as Softmax.
 	- UCB1 takes a while to catch up with Softmax.
-	- UCB1 finds the best arm quickly, but the backpedaling it does causes it to underpreform the Softmax.
+	- UCB1 finds the best arm quickly, but the backpedaling it does causes it to underperform the Softmax.

 # 7. Bandits in the Real World: Complexity and Complications
 - A/A Testing